How to start a digital courier business in Malaysia: 10 Steps to Get Your Business Up and Running

 And then there’s the launch date.
 Set a realistic date where you want your courier business company to be launched and make sure you have all you need before the official launch date of your courier business.

 Now comes the fun part.
 It’s time to pick a name for your courier business.
 You should be creative when it comes to naming your courier business, but it’s also important to have something that stands out in the crowd.
 More importantly, try to tie your name to the services you’re offering to avoid confusion.

 Step 2: Decide what courier services you’re offering as well as pick up and delivery coverage

 So what is your company selling?
 There are many different types of courier services out there, including:

 This service involves collecting, sorting, and transferring the parcels to the closest depot to the delivery location.
 The parcel is then loaded on a van or other delivery vehicle and delivered to the destination.
 This service takes a few days, and it is generally the cheapest of all courier services.

 - Same-Day Delivery

-Same-day express courier is perhaps the most expensive of all courier services and used for urgent deliveries.
+Same-day express courier is perhaps a bit more expensive than other courier services and often used for urgent deliveries.

 - International and Worldwide Delivery

-International courier service is used to deliver goods from overseas.
+International courier service is used to deliver goods to or from overseas.
 The price varies greatly depending on the size of the package and the speed required.